morremeyer/charts/charts/generic/UPGRADING.md

 # Upgrading

+## 6.1.0 to 7.0.0

+Version 7.0.0 breaks compatibility for Kubernetes versions < 1.23.
+If you still run on 1.22 or older, you need to upgrade to 1.23 or newer.

 ## 5.6.0 to 6.0.0

 With this release, a `PodAntiAffinity` is deployed by default, spreading pods across nodes.
 This is configurable with the `enableNodeSpreadPodAntiAffinity` value.